Martin Evans QC (1989) (QC 2017)

 Martin’s practice involves all aspects of the law relating to asset recovery, money laundering and confiscation.
 He is experienced in handling the most complex restraint, receivership and contempt proceedings in the High Court and the Crown Court.

 He is highly regarded in a broad range of serious crime, with an emphasis on fraud, money laundering and corporate criminal liability and corruption.
 Regularly instructed for the defence and the prosecution in heavy fraud cases.
 Currently instructed to prosecute international corruption case for the SFO and to defend in a ‘carbon credit’ fraud.

-Yearly, he is ranked in the first band for POCA Work and Asset Forfeiture in Chambers and Partners: "He is very good and very knowledgeable, and has a great eye for detail.
+Yearly, he is ranked for POCA Work and Asset Forfeiture in Chambers and Partners and Legal 500: "He is very good and very knowledgeable, and has a great eye for detail.
 His written work is extremely good, and he is very approachable and a real team player."
 “Clever, engaged, personable and very knowledgeable, he's a pleasure to work with.” ‘‘He’s very bright.
 Clear and concise in the advice he gives.
 He’s an excellent appellate advocate’’.
 "A calm, clear and measured advocate".
 "Clever and analytical but also charming and funny."

 Martin has a strong appellate practice; in the last two years he has been instructed in more than a dozen cases before the Court of Appeal in which he did not appear in the lower court.